 Red or Pale Gums and Tongue

-Initially, the gums may appear bright red, which is a sign of increased blood flow when the body tries to cool down.
-As heat stroke progresses, the gums may turn pale or even blue, indicating that oxygen levels are dangerously low.
+Initially, the gums may appear bright red, a sign of increased blood flow as the body attempts to cool down.
+As heatstroke in dogs progresses, the gums may turn pale or even blue, indicating that oxygen levels are dangerously low.

 Lethargy and Weakness

 As heat stroke sets in, your dog may become noticeably lethargic.
-They might show a reluctance to move or engage in activities they usually enjoy as their bodies can get weaker.
+They may show a reluctance to move or engage in activities they usually enjoy, as their bodies can become weaker.

 Vomiting and Diarrhea

-Vomiting and diarrhoea are common symptoms as the body’s systems begin to shut down.
-In some cases, the vomit or diarrhoea may be bloody, indicating that the gastrointestinal tract is affected by the heat.
+Vomiting and diarrhoea are common signs of heatstroke as the body’s systems begin to shut down.
+In some cases, the vomit or diarrhoea may be bloody, indicating that the gastrointestinal tract is affected by the heat stress.

 Dizziness and Disorientation